Spring Break 2026: When to Travel to Avoid the Rush and Save Money

 Frequently Asked Questions

-When is the best time to fly during spring break 2026?
+When is the best time to book a flight for spring break 2026?

 How can I avoid spring break crowds at beach destinations?

 Travel during the opposite wave from your region's break.
 Southern schools break first (mid-March), so visiting Florida during late March means fewer crowds.
-Caribbean destinations peak later, so mid-March visits are calmer.
+Caribbean destinations peak later with Wave 2, so mid-March visits are calmer.
+Shoulder dates just before or after either wave also help.

-What are the cheapest days to travel during spring break?
+What are the cheapest days to fly during spring break?

-Midweek travel (Tuesday through Thursday) typically offers the lowest fares and hotel rates.
-Shoulder dates — just before or after the main break waves — also deliver significant savings.
+Midweek travel on Tuesdays, Wednesdays, and Thursdays typically offers the lowest fares and hotel rates.
+Shoulder dates just before or after the main break waves also deliver significant savings, often 25–40% less than peak weekend travel.

 Ready to Start Planning?